Income Determination – Concept of Consumption and Its Relationship With Savings and Investment

 Factors that determine the level of Consumption are:

 1. Savings: The level of savings influences Consumption.
-High savings influence Consumption and tend to reduce the level of Consumption.
+High savings influence Consumption and tend to reduce it.

 2. Level of income: The higher the payment, the higher the level of Consumption.

-3. Availability of credit facilities: Credit facilities to individuals or firms tend to increase Consumption.
+3. Availability of credit facilities: Credit facilities for individuals or firms tend to increase Consumption.

 4. Income distribution: Equitable distribution of national income will increase individuals’ disposable income, thereby increasing Consumption.